rudra-singh1/Spotify-Data-Transmission-Workflow/README.md

 # Replicating Spotify's Data Transmission Process
 The aim of this project was to emulate the transmission and reception of data through QPSK modulation, mirroring the technology used by platforms like Spotify to transmit songs over a medium.
 I employed a 5-second excerpt from the song "[mother tongue](https://www.youtube.com/watch?v=-aC_TSkGvPw)" by Bring Me The Horizon to do this.
+Developed by Rudra Prakash Singh.

 ## How to Use
 * Inside the file BitStreamRepr.m, change the filename on the first line of code to a desired .wav or mp3 file, or use the included cropped song.